Building a 24/7 Competitive Intelligence Agent That Actually Works

 flag_surge_threshold: 5 # new postings in same dept/week

 Not every competitor deserves the same monitoring intensity.
 We use a three-tier system that keeps signal-to-noise high without missing anything material.
+The tiering is the single most important configuration decision — get it wrong and you either drown in noise or miss the disruptor that ultimately eats your market.

 Tier 1 — Direct competitors (3-5 companies).
 These are the ones your sales team loses deals to.
 They get hourly news checks, hourly pricing page monitoring, and every data source active.
 For a company like Datadog, Tier 1 might be Splunk, New Relic, Dynatrace, and Elastic.
+Crayon’s research shows the most effective CI programs track no more than 5 primary competitors — beyond that, the signal gets drowned by noise and the CEO stops opening the dossier.

 Tier 3 — Emerging watchlist (10-15 companies).
 Startups, adjacent players, or companies that could pivot into your space.
 News only, checked daily.
 According to Harvard Business Review’s 2025 analysis of competitive disruption, 68% of the companies that ultimately disrupted a market leader were on nobody’s radar 18 months before the disruption.
+The Tier 3 watchlist is how you catch the disruptor early.
+The weekly Friday digest keeps you aware without consuming daily attention.

-Here’s the watchlist config:
+Here’s the watchlist config we ship:

 # agent-config/ci-watchlist.yaml